White House rejects Elon Musk's proposal to support TSA workers during shutdown - PRESS AI WORLD

 side-post-image

-• The White House rejected Elon Musk's offer to pay TSA workers during the government shutdown.
+• The White House rejected Elon Musk's proposal to cover TSA workers' salaries during a partial government shutdown.

-• Legal concerns about Musk's government contracts influenced the decision.
+• Concerns about legalities related to Musk's government contracts influenced the decision.

 SHARE THIS ARTICLE: